 Patient and public involvement in health and care services is important to both the national and local NHS.
 The NHS Constitution sets out the principles and values of the NHS, and the NHS North Norfolk CCG (NNCCG) Constitution sets out patients rights and responsibilities.

 NNCCG wants to ensure that the patient view is fully embedded in all aspects of the way we plan and develop services, and in our decision-making processes.
-Take a look at this infographic to see how we do this.
+Take a look at this wheel of engagement infographic to see how we do this.
 The CCG produces Engagement Annual Reports as a summary of how it has attempted to do this over the previous year.

 We have a Communications and Engagement Strategy to underpin our work.
 This is a shared strategy with NHS South Norfolk CCG as we have shared management arrangements.
 For more information about the work of our CCG please see the our Annual Report.